serializingme/website-content/content/post/2015-07-07-wordpress-and-suricata-the-test.md

 date = "2015-07-07T19:00:51+00:00"
-excerpt = "Adding a full featured IDPS solution like Suricata is a good step in protecting WordPress, but how well will it fare when under attack..." format = "post" tags = [ "Acunetix WVS", "Enterprise Linux", "Suricata", "WordPress" ] title = "WordPress and Suricata, The Test"
+excerpt = "Adding a full featured IDPS solution like Suricata is a good step in protecting WordPress, but how well will it fare when under attack..." format = "post" tags = [ "Acunetix WVS", "Suricata", "WordPress" ] title = "WordPress and Suricata, The Test"

 +++